 !!
 PIN IT NOW !!

 It is based on my Grandpa Frank’s amazing red sauce, or gravy or whatever you call the red stuff you put on spaghetti or pasta.
 My best friend (who is from New England and is 100% Italian) and I have had “arguments” about what this sauce is called; she always called it gravy and I called it spaghetti sauce.
-Gravy for me was that brown stuff you poured over mashed potatoes, but regardless of what you call it; gather the ingredients and make it; East or West Coast!
+Gravy for me was that brown stuff you pour over mashed potatoes, but regardless of what you call it; gather the ingredients and make it; East or West Coast!

 This post was updated 9/4/18 | Enjoy!